Smart Machine Monitoring: Use Cases, Advantages & Process

 Without machinery, no industry will be able to grow.
 Therefore, deploying an IoT-powered machine monitoring software solution makes a lot of business sense to ensure the machines do their job and are maintained at all times.

-In fact, as discussed previously, many domains have already started implementing connected technology to bolster their productivity and efficiency.
+As discussed previously, many domains have already started implementing connected technology to bolster their productivity and efficiency.

-Machine monitoring is actually the first step toward Industrial IoT (IIoT) because of its potential to build next-level communication networks using predictive maintenance, data representation, automation, and support.
+Machine monitoring is the first step toward Industrial IoT (IIoT) because of its potential to build next-level communication networks using predictive maintenance, data representation, automation, and support.

 IoT Device Management - Guide